ssulei7/gh-runner-usage/README.md

   -h, --help                                help for report
-      --num-workflow-runs-to-evaluate int   The number of workflow runs to evaluate for a workflow (default 1) --org-name string                     The name of the GitHub organization --runner-labels strings               The labels that you use for your jobs (can be both user defined and GitHub defined)
+      --num-workflow-runs-to-evaluate int   The number of workflow runs to evaluate for a workflow (default 1) --org-name string                     The name of the GitHub organization --runner-labels strings               The labels that you use for your jobs (can be both user defined and GitHub defined) comma separated.
 ```

 ## Example output